yuanworks/mf-comments/README.md

 Welcome to MF Comments - Ruby.

+# Creating an Admin

+Admin creation is disabled for security reasons.To create an admin, you will need to use the Rails console:

+``➡ rails c

+admin = Admin.create! do |u|
+  u.email = 'sample@sample.com'
+  u.password = 'password'
+  u.password_confirmation = 'password'
+end``

 # TO DO

 * Only allow myself to use the name "Yuan" and email